vmware/ansible-collection-alb/docs/avi_albservicesconfig.rst

                   - Allowed with any value in enterprise, enterprise with cloud services edition.
                 </div>
                                 <div style="font-size: small">
-                  - Allowed in essentials (allowed values- salesforce, myvmware, systest), basic (allowed values- salesforce, myvmware, systest) edition.
+                  - Allowed in essentials (allowed values- salesforce,myvmware,systest), basic (allowed values- salesforce,myvmware,systest) edition.
                 </div>
                                 <div style="font-size: small">
                   - Default value when not specified in API or module is interpreted by Avi Controller as MYVMWARE.